-A review article published in 2013 looked at evidence-based protocols for functional rehabilitation and resumption of running after stress fractures involving the lower limbs.8 The authors’ stated intent was to provide a practical resource for clinicians.8
+A review article published in 2013 looked at evidence-based protocols for functional rehabilitation and resumption of running after stress fractures involving the lower limbs.21 The authors’ stated intent was to provide a practical resource for clinicians, which is summarized below.21

 At different disease stages

-The keys to maximizing healing include restriction of activity as soon as stress fracture is suspected; and repeat evaluation to ensure pain-free function.4 As the fracture is healing, any contributing factors to the development of the fracture should be addressed (training/technique errors, equipment modification, modify nutrition, etc.).5 Deconditioning can be minimized by allowing participation in activities with modified or minimal weight bearing.
-Athletes can begin gradual return to sports activities after being asymptomatic with normal daily activities for 10 – 14 days.
-Markers of recovery on imaging include bone callous formation and resolution of fracture line.
-10
+The keys to maximizing healing include restriction of activity as soon as a stress fracture is suspected; and repeat evaluation to ensure pain-free function.4 As the fracture is healing, any contributing factors to the development of the fracture should be addressed (training/technique errors, equipment modification, nutrition modification, etc.).5 Deconditioning can be minimized by allowing participation in activities with modified or minimal weight bearing.
+Athletes can begin gradual return to sports activities after being asymptomatic with normal daily activities for 10 -14 days.
+Markers of recovery on imaging include bone callus formation and resolution of fracture line.
+8